-Solution: Call a plumber to inspect your plumbing and get your drain unclogged.
+Solution: Call a Toronto plumbing contractor to inspect your plumbing and get your drain unclogged.
 They can take apart fixtures even and find where the problem is located.
 Often, it’s not even in the bathroom itself, but elsewhere in your plumbing system.

 5. Cracked Toilet: Another Secret Home For Stinky Bacteria

 Even the tiniest of toilet cracks can be a cozy breeding ground for stinky bacteria.

 All toilets have a shelf life.
 If you have a stinky toilet, inspect it front and back for any signs of cracks.